-- Care leavers who are unintentionally homeless are likely to have a priority need for re-housing under the homelessness legislation.
+• Care leavers who are unintentionally homeless are likely to have a priority need for re-housing under the homelessness legislation.
 However, in an effort to plan in advance to meet the needs of those known to be due to leave care, medium priority will be awarded to those care leavers with a Borough connection to West Lancashire.
 Should the applicant not be accommodated and threatened with homelessness within 28 days, a homelessness application will be processed.
-This award will be made by the Housing Options Team following liaison with Social Care. - Applicants leaving the Birchwood Centre following a period of supported living.
+This award will be made by the Housing Options Team following liaison with Social Care.